ctross/STRAND/README.md

 ========
 Each of the models included in this package have been fit to real empirical datasets, and tested across a wide-range of simulated data to ensure their quality.
 However, some models are still rather new.
 If you come across any weird behavior, or notice any bugs, typos, or other problems, please open an issue on GitHub, and we will work to address it!

 Additionally, our settings are such that anyone can issue pull requests.
 If you notice any typos in the documentation, want to add functionality, or feel like you can add something else useful, please submit a pull request with your proposed changes.
 We will inspect the changes closely and integrate them if they are helpful.
+Publicly opening issues for your questions or concerns helps the whole community.